Exploring the perspectives on learning and using braille

 He said: “I’m not convinced that its use needs to be enforced half as rigorously as it is.
 The narrative that knowing Braille is going to help you get a job, I would dispute wholeheartedly.”

 He goes on to say, “My concern is for parents, especially if they’ve got children who are resistant to learning braille, who find ways around things that are technical, rather than using braille.
 But all they are hearing is you must have absolutely impeccable braille skills because otherwise you won’t get a job.
 I think that’s incredibly damaging.”

 Braille perspective: struggled to learn

-Cathy Low is CEO at London Vision, she was diagnosed with the genetic condition Stargardt disease when she was 13 years old.
+Cathy Low is Director of Partnerships at TPT, she was diagnosed with the genetic condition Stargardt disease when she was 13 years old.
 Cathy attended a mainstream school throughout her childhood.
 Braille was never an option at her school.
 She said: “Braille just wasn’t promoted at school by anyone.
 All my exams were magnified so it never occurred to me to learn braille.
 It wasn’t until I started in a senior job role later in life that I began to realise how useful reading braille would be.